telerik/kendo-ui-core/docs/controls/editors/upload/chunk-upload.md

         /* The guid of the chunk uploaded, so that Kendo Upload get the next chunk to sent. */ }

-And this is an example of a valid server response:
+The following example demonstrates a valid server response.

+###### Example

     {"uploaded":true,"fileUid":"b95ee9fa-85e8-482c-946d-a12ed6dbefed"}

-## Server-side Implementation
+## Server-Side Implementation

-The server-side implementation entirely depends on application requirments and logic.
-You can examine some examples of server-side logic that handles chunks in our demos:
+The server-side implementation entirely depends on the application requirements and logic.
+The following list of Kendo UI demos provides examples of server-side logic that handles chunks:

 * [Client-side solution with ASP.NET MVC service](http://demos.telerik.com/kendo-ui/upload/chunkupload)
 * [ASP.NET MVC](http://demos.telerik.com/aspnet-mvc/upload/chunkupload)